metatyper/metatyper-ts/README.md

     id: 2,
     username: 0, // ok, will cast to '0'
     stars: 'str', // validation error,
-    someInstanceField: '1' // ok, because the field in the propsIgnore })
+    someInstanceField: '1' // ok, because the field in the ignoredProps })

 MyOldClass.someFlag = 'string' as any // validation error
-MyOldClass.someAnotherClassFlag = 'string' as any // ok, because the field in the propsIgnore
+MyOldClass.someAnotherClassFlag = 'string' as any // ok, because the field in the ignoredProps
 ```

 <br/>